 - Cook with your mom, sister, grandma, aunts and extended family.
 Some of the best memories are made in the kitchen.
 And some of the best life lessons and family stories are shared and happen there.
 Our parents, grandparents and relatives are treasure-troves of life experience.
 And they want to pass it on.
 Let them. ♥️

-I have made 100’s of pounds of meatballs.
-For each of my kids graduation parties, I have made over 30 pounds of meatballs.
-I don’t do this all at once but over three sessions.
-It’s hard to do that many but totally worth it.
-And at every party, we ran out.
-Meatballs and slider buns for a big party are a HUGE crowd-pleaser.
+No matter how many meatballs I make, I usually run out.
+(TIP: Meatballs and slider buns for a big party are a HUGE crowd-pleaser.)
 Just make sure to have a big bowl of freshly grated Parmesan or Romano.
 And lots of extra sauce (and napkins!)

 For the meatballs: